seniorjoinu/union/gateway/frontend/README.md

 - Setup and run facade execution #3
 	- execute `clear` call to `frontend` and get `batch_id`
 	- execute commands from `facade execution #2`

+### Deploy your personal union
+`wallet-deployer` must be deployed by root union and will be blackholed.
+May be `wallet-deployer` will have your separated wallet canister for accepting payments and union deployment.

+TODO

 ## Development case only